Inspection Standards

 - Damage to the unit or premises caused by a household member or guest beyond normal wear and tear.

-The owner is responsible for vermin infestation even if caused by the family's living habits.
+The owner is responsible for pest infestation even if caused by the family's living habits.
 However, if such infestation is serious and repeated, it may be considered a lease violation and the owner may evict for serious or repeated violation of the lease.
 CKH may terminate the family's assistance on that basis.

 If the family is responsible but the owner carries out the repairs, the owner will be encouraged to bill the family for the cost of the repairs and the family's file will be noted.